turingschool/f1-fall-winter-breaks-exercises/winter/README.md

 ## Required Work

 The requirement is that each student complete a minimum of 4 challenges from the menu.
 It will be submitted on a gist via Google Form.
 Students are to limit work time on Build-A-Bear to 10 hours of work per teammate.
-This is to limmit conflict between groups that we have observed every Holiday in the past.
+This is to limit conflict between groups that we have observed every Holiday in the past.

 ## Instructor Availability